docker/app/README.md

 The first time a command is executed against a given image name the bundle is pulled from the registry and put in the local bundle store.
 You can pre-populate this store by running `docker app pull myhubuser/myimage:latest`.
-All commands manipulating a package also accept a `--pull` flag to force pulling the bundle from the registry, even if it is present in the local store.
-This can be useful when you are repeatedly pushing a bundle on the same tag.

 ### Multi-arch applications